TehKitti/Maunz/README.md

 *reddit \<subreddit> - Links you to a subreddit that you provide.

+*reset - Resets the Cleverbot session in the channel sent in.

 _*restart_ - Restarts Maunz.

 *source - Links you to the GitHub page of Maunz, you can submit issues/pull requests here.